| Rentals

 when you are tipping for service in the restaurants and to your housekeeper

 or maid in the hotel, villa or condo.
-People are appreciative of any help
+Most people are appreciative of any

 Puerto Vallarta commitment ceremony